black-parrot/black-parrot/README.md

 for more targeted benchmarks which don't want O/S management overheads (or the overheads of a long Linux boot time in simulation!), it is preferable to write for bare-metal.
 Additionally, some platform-specific features are only available at the firmware level.
-Developers looking to write low-level BlackParrot code, or optimize for the BlackParrot platform should look at our [SDK](sdk)
+Developers looking to write low-level BlackParrot code, or optimize for the BlackParrot platform should look at our [SDK](https://github.com/black-parrot-sdk/black-parrot-sdk).

 ## Software Developer Guide
 Once you've built and validate your BlackParrot program and are ready to run on RTL, look at our